-You may be walking down the street one day and come across a dog and it’s owner walking in the opposite direction.
+You may be walking down the street one day and come across a dog and its owner walking in the opposite direction.
 If you are inclined to pet the dog, you should try to see if, when you move forward, the dog begins to cower or back away.
 This is a sign that the dog is nervous or scared that you are going to cause harm, and is reacting by moving itself away from you.
-At this point, the best action to take is to allow the dog its space, and continue on your way.
+At this point, the best action to take is to allow the dog its space and continue on your way.
 The dog will be happy that it avoided a potential threat, and you can continue un-injured!

 2.)
 Baring Teeth

 If a dog bares its teeth at you, that means that he is prepared to attack if you continue to invade its space.
-Hopefully if you encounter a dog like this, it will be on a leash or in a safe area in which it cannot get out.
-Other signs to watch for are quickly wagging tail, raised ears, direct eye contact, and rigid posture.
+Hopefully, if you encounter a dog like this, it will be on a leash or in a safe area in which it cannot get out.
+Other signs to watch for are a quickly wagging tail, raised ears, direct eye contact, and rigid posture.

-No matter the situation, the best action to take is to leave the dog alone by avoiding eye contact, and moving slowly away.
+No matter the situation, the best action to take is to leave the dog alone by avoiding eye contact and moving slowly away.
 Baring teeth is generally a warning stating that if you come any closer, or continue what you are doing, I will attack.

 3.)
 Lack of Movement